TULiberalArts/12.-Gender-Sexuality-and-Women-s-Studies/pages/home.md

 Connect to LGBTQ programs and resources right here on campus!

-## BOX NUMBER 2- _**Certificate for Non College of Liberal Arts Students! (link to 3rd heading on undergrad page that describes this certificate and the Jewiah Womens Studies certificate)**_
+## BOX NUMBER 2- _**Certificate for Non College of Liberal Arts Students! (link to 3rd heading on undergrad page that describes this certificate and the Jewish Womens Studies certificate)**_

 Learn more about our certificate for all students who would like to pursue a career in the field of Gender and Women's Studies!